tomwillfixit/blog/_posts/2016-12-21-build-infra.md

 Build functions previously performed using CI/CD services such as Bamboo and Jenkins are being integrated into source control systems.
 Gitlab and Bitbucket are offering built-in CI/CD functions.
 Github is likely to follow.

 What will this mean for tooling such as Bamboo and Jenkins?
 Bamboo will likely be replaced by Bitbucket Pipelines in the coming years.
 Jenkins, which many treat as an automation engine, as well as a CI server will continue to evolve.
 Work being done by Cloudbees, in particular BlueOcean, will make the Jenkins UX beautiful and a joy to use.
+Pipeline Editor in BlueOcean looks awesome.
 Hosted CI/CD solutions such as CodeShip, CircleCI, Travis and Drone will continue to thrive and reduce the cost of building.

 # Summary